awhitehouse1/DS4002-Project-1/README.md

   -  EDA1_3.ipynb: code used for exploratory data analysis, written in a python notebook
   -  EDA.pdf: code used for exploratory data analysis in R Markdown
   -  Vader.ipynb: code used to implement the VADER sentiment analysis and analyze the words most commonly associated with different ratings without removing non-sentimental product-related words
-  -  Final_Vader: code used to implement the VADER sentiment analysis and analyze the words most commonly associated with different ratings after additional non-sentimental words were removed from the dataset
+  -  Vader_2: code used to implement the VADER sentiment analysis and analyze the words most commonly associated with different ratings after additional non-sentimental words were removed from the dataset
   -  Hypothesis_Testing.ipynb: code used for statistical testing
 - In the Output folder:
   - BarPlot_Top_10_Most_Frequent_Words_by_Rating.pdf: shows the top ten most commonly used words for each overall rating (1-5)